Jul 25, 2016

 It’s not just about compliantly determining the correct tax rate to apply (a service, by the way, that we provide in real-time), but it’s just as much about compliant invoicing, reporting, and applying the correct foreign exchange rate calculation to international transactions.

-We have all angles of VAT compliance covered for digital service merchants with consumers in Switzerland.
+We have all angles of VAT compliance covered for digital service businesses with consumers in Switzerland.
 This includes critical threshold monitoring and up-to-date FX rates as well as fully-compliant invoicing and VAT settlement reports.

 Our solution has been robustly road-tested since its launch in January 2015 to coincide with the introduction of new digital service place of supply rules by the European Commission.
 These very rules – around which our digital tax solution is designed – are now being used as the benchmark for the taxation of digital services by tax jurisdictions across the globe.
 In the next year alone New Zealand (October 2016), Russia (January 2017), and Australia (July 2017) will introduce new rules on the supply of digital services that closely mirror those introduced back in January 2015 in the European Union.